Snawoot/linux-secureboot-kit/README.md

 On Fedora you'll need this [build script](https://gist.github.com/Snawoot/9cbad8a381b241c5bac5669d00f20620) for efitools which workarounds library paths problem.

-#### Debian 10 notes
+#### Debian 10, Ubuntu notes

-Debian 10 provides `efitools` package with efitools version 1.8.1, but this version produces non-usable signature list and/or authentication header.
-Therefore, you have to build `efitools` yourself.
+Debian 10 and Ubuntu provide `efitools` package with outdated `efitools`, but this version produces non-usable signature list and/or authentication header.
+Therefore, you have to build efitools yourself.
 Version 1.9.2 is known to work well.

 ### Step 2.
 Backup current UEFI keys